microsoft/fluentui/packages/react-textarea/src/stories/TextAreaDescription.md

-TextArea allows the user to enter and edit multiline text.
+Textarea allows the user to enter and edit multiline text.